SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Glaring issues could pop up and we could be aware of problematic people before taking them into the club.
 - Recruits would form bonds and some amount of loyalty would be built up, reducing the chances of them leaking info from the group later as backstabbing.
 - This was the best way to measure if someone could be an asset to the club in the future; if they would participate enthusiastically and be able to set aside time for debsoc.
+- **In our messages to the recruits, we kept telling them that we were measuring their consistency.
+Unfortunately some people interpreted this as 'consistently high performance', instead of 'high attendance'.
+So one guy showed up for on

 (Having a round 1 and a round 2 before this month long recruitment is still useful because
 - People filter themselves out after round 1 and round 2, and you'll have less data to handle in round 3.